Twitchfire plot in the Hero AU

 “They’re hardly ‘my people’ at this point,” Spitfire mumbles.

-“No, we didn’t even know this was a Xenobot structure until Spitfire recognized the…” Twitch glances around to see if there’s a statue to point out.
+“No, we didn’t even know this was a Xenobot structure until Spitfire recognized the…” Sunbird glances around to see if there’s a statue to point out.

-“… I overestimated the record keeping of Quintessons.
+“… I overestimated the record keeping of Chalyr.
 I would expect they would remember this as a great victory.
 A pyrrhic victory, perhaps, but one nonetheless.
 For us...”

 “Are you going to let go of my hand?”
-Twitch asks her quietly.
+Sunbird asks her quietly.

 Until she realizes the princess was watching the whole exchange, and is now giving her a knowing look.
 She feels her face heat up.
 She’s not sure what it is about her relationship with Spitfire in particular that gives everyone this impression.
 Even someone who isn’t from either of their cultures and might have a very different concept of romance!
 Is that proof there’s something there; maybe even something deep enough to transcend culture?